Some famous mumpreneurs and the story of how they made their millions…

 Gone but not forgotten, Dame Anita remains one of the UK’s most successful mumpreneurs (and entrepreneurs).
 She is best known, of course, for setting up The Body Shop, in 1976, inspired by visiting a shop selling environmentally-minded cosmetics while visiting California.
 She set her business up virtually from her kitchen table to generate an income for herself and two daughters, Sam (founder of “erotic emporium” Coco de Mer) and Justine, while her husband was in South America.
 She opened her second shop just six months later.
 Cosmetics giant L'Oréal is said to have bought The Body Shop for £650m in 2006 and Anita and her husband are reported to have earned £130m from the deal.
 The Body Shop now has over 2,500 stores in more than 60 countries, making it the world’s second-largest cosmetic franchise.
 Sadly, Anita died in September 2007, aged 64, from Hepatitis C.

 A controversial choice, but Katie Price is now believed to have a personal fortune of £45m.
 Born Katrina Infield in Brighton in 1978, she began doing topless shoots for The Sun aged 18 and later became known for her super-size boob jobs and boozy nocturnal antics.
 Her romance with Peter Andre turned the former glamour model into a UK tabloid megastar.
-In May 2004, she wrote Being Jordan – the first of four autobiographies.
+In May 2004, she wrote Being Jordan – the first of autobiographies.
 Initially turned down by the mainstream publishing houses after she allegedly demanded a £1m advance, Price signed with a small independent publisher John Blake, a former tabloid journalist, reportedly for £10,000, plus, royalties.
 It was to prove a highly lucrative decision.
 As well as appearing in her own reality TV shows and a brief stint as a pop singer, Price has released her own fitness DVDs and is a published author of fiction.
-She has also launched a babywear range - K P Baby, a lingerie range and a range equestrian clothing.
-Now married for a third time, with an undeniable talent for earning money and when not courting publicity, Katie looks after three children, one of whom, Harvey, is blind and has autism.
+She has also launched a babywear range - K P Baby, a lingerie range, a jewelry range and a range equestrian clothing.
+With an undeniable talent for earning money and courting publicity, Katie also looks after her four children, one of whom, Harvey, is blind and has autism.